 I have sand on my feet and I realize that I don’t like selfie sticks.

 My memories of my trip to Abu Dhabi seem like scenes from a dream.
 Random.
-As if they don’t fit together.
+As if thing to do in Abu Dhabi don’t fit together.
 As if it doesn’t make sense to have all these scenes in one dream.
 How are they connected?

 Traveling for me is about being in the moment.
 Diving deep into the joy of existence.
 Wondering like a child with big open eyes about the magical beauty of this world.
 The diversity.
 The similarities.